JEE Main 2026 - Session 1 Registration (Started), Exam Date, Brochure, Syllabus, Pattern

 JEE Main 2026 Answer Key

 National Testing Agency (NTA) will release the JEE Main 2026 Answer Key on the official website 2-3 days after the conclusion of exam.
 Candidates will first receive the provisional answer key, followed by an opportunity to raise objections, after which the final answer key will be published.
 NTA JEE Mains answer key helps aspirants estimate their probable scores before the results are declared.
-Candidates need to pay a fee of ₹200 per question to raise the objection.
+Candidates need to pay a fee of ₹200 per question to object.

 JEE Main 2026 Response Sheet (OMR Copy)